 “Our signature vegetable would be our perfect green beans.
 We strive for good flavor,” Jeanette said.
-In order to enhance the flavor of their green beans and other vegetables, they “amend the garden with organic matter, she said, making sure we have the proper sweet, mineral-rich soil.”
+In order to enhance the flavor of their green beans and other vegetables, they “amend the garden with organic matter, making sure we have the proper sweet, mineral-rich soil.”

-“Our children helped in the garden when they were young, but that didn’t last long.
-When they started having their families, however, that’s when they started asking the gardening questions.
-Now they all have gardens for their kids.
-I am so glad they all have taken an interest.”
+“Our children helped in the garden when they were young, but that didn’t last long,” Jeanette said.
+“When they started having their families, however, that’s when they started asking the gardening questions.
+Now they all have gardens for their kids.”
+That interest delights the grandparents.

-The Columbia Farmers Market is a place to find uncommon “treasures,” she said.
+Columbia Farmers Market is a place to find “treasures,” she said.
 The vendors “aren’t big producers.
 This is where you get the uniqueness; from table to table you see great variety.
 That makes the market so special in my mind.”